matchavez/sphinx-markdown/sphinx_install.md

 $ sudo apt-get install texlive -y
 ```

-> This may take 10-20 minutes
+> This may take 10-20 minutes, and you can use `textlive -full` if doing a multi-lang.

 #### Step 5 - Install the Markdown parser and close Terminal window